 - Total-body workouts.
 Use more muscles.
 (For instance, a full-body workout with compound movements like squats, bench presses, or deadlifts will affect testosterone more than doing an isolation exercise, such as bicep curls.)

 - Cut down the reps and add the iron plates.
-Lift heavier weights rather than doing many reps of light weights.
+Lift heavier weights rather than doing many reps of lighter weights.

 - Crank up the intensity.
 Strive for shorter rest periods during your workout.
 The goal is never to wait more than one minute between sets, and if you can attack the weights after a brief 30-second pause, so much the better.
 However, always use the correct form, so find your best tempo.
 Just try to keep it as short as safely possible.

 The takeaway is this: build an overall exercise routine that includes resistance, cardio, and flexibility training, so you're helping your overall health.
 But don't overdo it.
 Elite athletes (and amateurs who over-train), can see a drop in their testosterone level, which is a sign that they’re harming their bodies.